MicK7/CGNSReader_ParaView_Plugin/README.md

   * Basic time support with either one time step per file or one file for all timesteps (not tested)
   * Basic and not efficient parallelism
   * When compiled with sizeof(cgsize_t) == sizeof(vtkIdType), it prevents buffering unstructured mesh connectivity.
+  * On single processor, boundary patches can be loaded for unstructured grid